Historical hot spring villages, exquisite natural beauty, and traditional crafts

 - A road trip around the Hakusan National Park in either the summer or the fall

 How to Get There

-JR Kaga Onsen Station is the central hub of the area.
-Another access point is Komatsu Airport, to the north of Kaga city, which offers both domestic and international flights.
+Kaga Onsen Station is the central hub of the area.
+Another access point is Komatsu Airport, to the north of the city of Kaga, which offers both domestic and international flights.

 Flights are available from Haneda, Narita, Sapporo, and other domestic airports around Japan to Komatsu Airport.
 There are also international flights from Taiwan, Shanghai, and Seoul.
 From the airport, Kaga Onsen Station is a 30-minute ride on the local bus service, CANbus, or a 25-minute taxi ride.